hjerpe/GetDataProjectWork/CodeBook.md

 - subjectid ranges from 1 to 30 corresponding to one of the  30 volunteers.

-The rest of the variables are in the manner averagetimegravityaccmeanxcord meaning the average of the variable timegravityaccmeanxcord(see **SmartPhoneActivity/\UCI HAR Dataset\features.txt**) at this repository.
+The rest of the variables are in the manner averagetimegravityaccmeanxcord meaning the average of the variable timegravityaccmeanxcord(see **Data1/SmartPhoneActivity/UCI HAR Dataset/features.txt**) from this repository <https://github.com/hjerpe/GetDataProjectWork>.